Key Takeaways

 The most common way to add alt tags to images is via your CMS’s media library, so you don’t have to mess with the code here either.

-When you hover your mouse over an image on a website, a text appears.
-This is not an alt tag.
-It is the title text for the image and is not the same.
+When you hover your mouse over an image on a website and text appears, that is not an alt tag.
+It is the title text for the image, which is not the same thing.

-An alt tag should be written in a complete sentence and should not be written in bullet points or abbreviations.
-Write a complete sentence that explains what’s in the image.
-If you can use your keywords in the text in a natural way, it’s a plus and increases your chances of being found on image searches on Google.
+An alt tag should be written as a complete sentence rather than in bullet points or abbreviations.
+If you can use your keywords naturally, it increases your chances of being found on image searches on Google.

-Beginner tip: Make the file name as appropriate as possible for what’s on it and use only hyphens (-) and not underscores (_)
+Beginner tip: Make the file name as appropriate as possible for what’s in it and use only hyphens (-) and not underscores (_).
+For example, name your file “red-running-shoes.jpg” instead of “IMG_1234.jpg.”
+When writing alt text, imagine you’re describing the image to someone over the phone.

 Internal links – create optimal navigation

-Adding internal links between your different pages helps search engines understand the context of the content on your website and navigate them between pages.
+Adding internal links between your different pages helps search engines understand the context of your content and navigate between pages.

-In addition, it significantly increases user-friendliness because they are also navigated to relevant pages.
-This benefits you in several ways, as your users stay on your website for longer, read more of your content and see more of your products.
-All elements that increase the likelihood of them making a purchase.
+In addition, it significantly increases user-friendliness by helping visitors navigate to relevant pages.
+This benefits you in several ways, as users stay on your website longer, read more of your content, and see more of your products.

 It’s important that you don’t overuse internal links.
-Use internal links when it creates value for your users in the same way that in this post, which is written for beginners in SEO, I link to other relevant pages throughout the post to direct you to pages where you can read more about the specific topic being written about or in connection with words that you may/may not know about as a beginner.
+Use internal links when they create value for your users.
+For example, throughout this post for beginners in SEO, I link to other relevant pages where you can read more about specific topics.

-In this post, I use internal links to our other resources that go more in-depth on each topic.
-This way, I create value for you if you want more knowledge about the topics – it’s rewarding for a post about SEO for beginners because you are now in a learning phase and I want to give you all the information you need to go from having basic knowledge about SEO to having broad knowledge about SEO.
+In this post, I use internal links to our other resources that go more in-depth.
+This way, I create value for you as you move from having basic knowledge to having a broader understanding of SEO.

 Example:

-If you’ve written a blog post about dog food, you’ve probably written about what types of dog food there are, what’s good for different dogs, and what quantities are suitable for different dog sizes or breeds.
+If you’ve written a blog post about dog food, you’ve probably written about what types are available and what quantities are suitable for different dog sizes.

-Beginner tip: Make the link on the word you’ve targeted on the page the link leads to.
-This is also called “anchor text”.
+Beginner tip: Place the link on the word you’ve targeted on the page the link leads to.
+This is also called “anchor text.”
+For example, if you’re linking to a page about “keyword research tools,” use those exact words as your clickable link text rather than generic phrases like “click here.”

 Create consistency in your OnPage SEO

-You’re well on your way to having your site search engine optimized if you make sure they follow a common thread throughout the site:
+You’re well on your way to having your site optimized if you make sure you follow a common thread throughout the site:

 - Page titles